venosti/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-#### Detailed Functions of `run_analysis.R` Script
+#### Detailed Functions of `run_analysis.R` script
 - Downloads the dataset from the URL mentioned above and unzips it to create UCI HAR Dataset folder
-- Imports "test" and "train" datsets and creates data frames from then and then Merges the training and the test sets
-to create one data frame.
+- Imports "test" and "train" datsets and creates data frames from then and then Merges the training and the test sets to create one data frame.
 - Extracts a subset of data with only the measurements on the mean "mean()" and standard deviation "std()" for each  measurement.
-Also excludes meanFreq()-X measurements or angle measurements where the term mean exists resulting in
-66 measurement variables.
+Also excludes meanFreq()-X measurements or angle measurements where the term mean exists resulting in 66 measurement variables.
-- Appropriately labels the data set with descriptive activity names in place of activity Ids
+- Appropriately labels the data set with descriptive activity names in place of activity numbers
 - Updates the variable names in dataframe variable names for data fame to improve readibility
 - Reshapes dataset to create a data frame with average of each measurement variable for each activity and each subject
 - Writes new tidy data frame to a text file to create the required tidy data set file of 180 observations and 68 columns